 - NASA’s Squishable ‘Super Ball Bot’ Could Explore Titan, IEEE Spectrum, December 2013

 - NASA’s Super Ball Bot Will Be Exploring The Surface Of TItan, December 2013

-- YouTube video: This Jumble of Tent Poles Could Be NASA’s Next Titan-exploring Robot, December 2013 (went viral, with over 220,000 views and counting)
+- YouTube video: This Jumble of Tent Poles Could Be NASA’s Next Titan-exploring Robot, December 2013 (went viral, with close to 400,000 views and counting)

 - NASA’s next robot rover squishes like a child’s toy: Super Ball Bot benefits from a bouncy design, theVerge, December 27, 2013.

 - NASA ‘Super Ball Bot’ Can Survive 60-Mile Drop Onto Alien World Without Landing Equipment, International Business Times, December 29, 2013.

 - NASA’s Bouncy Super Ball Bots May be Planetary Rovers of the Future [VIDEO], Nature World News, December 30, 2013.